FlawlessNa/Legends/README.md

 - [ ] Inventory (mesos) parsing to ensure loot is still dropping from mobs

 ### Pathing
-- [ ] refactoring of movement_mechanics to be cleaner
+- [ ] Refactoring of movement_mechanics to be cleaner
 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
 - [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)
 - [ ] Look into game files to reverse engineer movements for better precision